Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 2. Left-Hand Turn Motorcycle Accidents

-In 2020, 42% of motorcycle crashes when a vehicle driving in the opposite direction of a motorcycle made a left-hand turn and struck the motorcycle.
-Often, another driver either misjudges the speed of the motorcycle or completely fails to see the motorcycle.
-As a motorcyclist, you should always be on the lookout for vehicles that may be preparing to make a left turn across traffic.
+In 2020, 42% of motorcycle crashes occurred when a vehicle driving in the opposite direction of a motorcycle made a sudden left-hand turn.
+It’s very common for other drivers to either misjudge a motorcycle’s speed or completely fail to see the motorcycle.

-3. Intoxicated Driver Motorcycle Collisions
+3. Intoxicated Driver-Related Motorcycle Collisions

 4. Head-On Motorcycle Accidents

 Head-on collisions are largely fatal for the motorcycle rider.
 More than half of all motorcycle fatalities involve a head-on collision.
-Often these wrecks involve one or both vehicles driving at high speeds, making defensive driving and collision avoidance much more difficult.
-As a motorcyclist, you must be particularly careful and observant to avoid head-on collisions.
+Often, these wrecks involve one or both vehicles driving at high speeds, making defensive driving and collision avoidance much more difficult.
+You must be careful and observant as a motorcyclist to avoid head-on collisions.

 5. Corner-Turning Motorcycle Collisions